 Performance-enhancing drugs have been in the news for the past couple of decades as various athletes—including plenty of world-class runners—have attempted all sorts of means to boost performance.
 Some have been legal; some are not.
 (See Barry Bonds, Ben Johnson, Manny Ramirez, Alex Rodriguez, Roger Clemens, Jose Canseco, Lance Armstrong, Nellie Cruz, ad nauseum).

 But the most most popular drug in the world is perfectly legal and has very real performance benefits for runners.
-It’s called caffeine and drinking the proper amount of coffee at the proper time before a marathon, half marathon or even a long run can give you an appreciable boost.
+It’s called caffeine and drinking the proper amount of coffee at the proper time before a marathon, half marathon or even a long run can give you an appreciable boost, adding a coffee enema protocol can stimulate the healing process, coffee enemas are having a recent surge in popularity.
+Consistent users comment on increased energy, better bowel function, and weight loss, to learn the benefits of a coffee enema click over the link.

 Still, you shouldn’t expect to see a coffee machine at an aid station at next year’s 3M Half or Austin Marathon, but the evidence is solid: Caffeine will extend your endurance.